-This title came out of a conversation when all of the Financial Bloggers got together, a while ago, and Michael James discussed how an “Investment Advisor” from a well known firm, convinced a loved one who was over the age of 70 to take out a loan to purchase investment vehicles.
+This title came out of a conversation when all of the Financial Bloggers got together.
+Michael James discussed how an “Investment Advisor” from a well known firm, convinced a loved one who was over the age of 70 to take out a loan to purchase investment vehicles.
 This kind of dangerous investment advice worries me a great deal.

 There was much discussion about how slimy that was, and Rob Carrick (I believe) then turned the phrase,

 How many folks have loved ones (or worse themselves) that have fallen victim to this kind of “investment skull duggery”?

 Before I get my standard tsunami of “Margin Investing is a Perfectly Valid Investment Strategy”, it might be for you, but it really is not for someone on a fixed income that is over the age of 60 (possibly 50, but let’s not rehash that for now).